carpentries/workshop-template/index.md

   you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+{% else %}
+  We are dedicated to providing a positive and accessible learning environment for all.
+Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
 </p>
+{% endif %}

 {% comment %}
 CONTACT EMAIL ADDRESS